ad-freiburg/elevant/docs/link_benchmark_articles.md

 You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

+NOTE: In order to run the systems Spacy and Explosion, you first need to train the respective linkers.
+TODO: How to train Spacy and Explosion

+## Convert Linking Results of Multiple Systems for Multiple Benchmarks
+You can use the Makefile to convert the linking results of multiple systems for multiple benchmarks with one command.

+To convert the results for all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable for all systems specified in the Makefile's `PREDICTIONS` variable run

+    make convert_predictions

-NOTE: The linking results for some systems like Neural-EL, Wikifier and Ambiverse need to be created separately and stored at a path that can then be passed to `link_benchmark_entities.py` as linker argument.
+You can examine or adjust each system's linking results path and other linking arguments in the Makefile's `convert_benchmark_predictions` target.
+Note that the linking results for the systems under `PREDICTIONS` need to be created first and stored at a path that can then be passed to `link_benchmark_entities.py` as linker argument.
  See the READMEs in the `neural-el` or `wikifier` directories for more information.
-For other systems like Spacy or Explosion you first need to train the respective linker (explained later in this README).